KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_1starting_our_single_page_app.md

   {% endhint %}

   Type: `atom .`

-  {% hint style='danger' %}
-Command not found

-If Atom doesn't open (but you know it's installed), your system likely doesn't recognize the `atom` command.

-You can configure your system to recognize the command (ask a mentor for help) or you can follow these steps to open it manually:
-  1. From your applications or start menu, open Atom
-  2. In Atom: File >> Open...
-(Mac) or Open Folder...
-(Windows)
-  3. Open the _trivia-api_ folder
-  4. Click the Open button
-  {% endhint %}

 2. In Atom, in the left side project pane, click on the arrow next to _src_ to expand the folder.